-Republican response muted as Democrats accuse Trump of 'racist' attacks on congresswomen
+Democrats plan vote condemning 'xenophobic' Trump attacks on minority congresswomen

+The move could put Trump’s fellow Republicans in an awkward position, forcing them either to vote against their leader, who has strong support among conservative voters, or effectively defend his statements, widely described as racist.

+“Our Republican colleagues must join us in condemning the President’s xenophobic tweets,” Pelosi said in a statement.
+She did not say when the vote would take place.

-WASHINGTON (Reuters) - Most of U.S. President Donald Trump’s fellow Republicans were silent on Monday as he intensified Twitter attacks on four Democratic congresswomen, prompting other Democrats to accuse Trump of racist rhetoric meant to further divide Americans.
+Most Republican lawmakers were silent on Monday as Trump intensified his Twitter attacks on the four Democratic congresswomen, prompting numerous Democrats to accuse him of racist rhetoric designed to further divide Americans.

+Representative Will Hurd, the only African-American Republican in the House, was a rare exception.
+“The tweets are racist and xenophobic.
+They’re also inaccurate,” he said on CNN, noting that all four women targeted by Trump were U.S. citizens.

-The president over the weekend said in a tweet that the four first-term minority congresswomen, known informally in the U.S. Congress as “the squad,” should “go back” to the “the totally broken and crime infested places from which they came.”
-On Monday, Trump renewed his attack and called on the congresswomen to apologize to him.
+Trump over the weekend said in a tweet that the four first-term congresswomen, known informally in Congress as “the squad,” should “go back” to the “the totally broken and crime infested places from which they came.”
+On Monday, Trump renewed his attack and called on the four to apologize to him.

+In remarks at the White House, Trump said he was not concerned if people thought his tweets were racist.
+Further challenging his critics, Trump said, “As far as I’m concerned if you hate our country, if you’re not happy here you can leave.”

-In an aggressive line of attack that could have consequences for Trump as he seeks re-election in 2020, he was seen as appealing to white nationalist Republicans while further risking his standing among moderate swing voters.
+In an aggressive line of attack with likely consequences for Trump as he seeks re-election in 2020, he was seen as appealing to white nationalist Republicans while further risking his standing among moderate swing voters.

 “We have a president who is throwing a match on the flame,” It inflames the worst of our instincts,” Senator Angus King, an independent, said on MSNBC on Monday.